vuejs/docs/src/guide/transitions-overview.md

 TODO: use example

+## Performance

+You may notice that the animations shown above are using things like `transforms`, and applying strange properties like `perspective`- why were they built that way instead of just using `margin` and `top` etc?

+There are ways that we can create buttery smooth animations on the web by being aware of performance.
+We want to hardware accelerate elements when we can, and use properties that don't trigger repaints.
+Let's go over some of how we can accomplish this.

+### Hardware Acceleration

+If you'd like to

 ## Timing

 For simple UI transitions, meaning from just one state to another with no intermediary states, it's common to use timings between 0.1s and 0.4s, and most folks find that _0.25s_ tends to be a sweet spot.
 Can you use that timing for everything?
 No, not really.
 If you have something that needs to move a greater distance or has more steps or state changes, 0.25s is not going to work as well and you will have to be much more intentional, and the timing will need to be more unique.
 That doesn't mean you can't have nice defaults that you repeat within your application, though.